Parenting Fails: 7 Ways to Make the Holidays Totally Miserable

 Taking on Too Much

 Finding the perfect gift gives you a department store rush, so it's understandable that you love grabbing gifts for your adorable kids.
 But less awesome?
 The chaos that ensues.
-From keeping track of the gifts your kids get to wrapping them all and then making peace with your bank account later, going overboard in the gift department can make your holidays way too hectic.
+From keeping track of your kid's gifts to wrapping them all and then making peace with your bank account later, going overboard in the gift department can make your holidays way too hectic.
 Instead, set a goal for each child ahead of time and stick to that number.
 Then, learn to be strong in the face of a good sale.
 Does your child really need another set of blocks?

 Overpacking Your Schedule

-If your calendar is about as decorated as a Christmas tree, you might have an issue with over scheduling yourself.
+If your calendar is about as decorated as a Christmas tree, you might have an issue with overscheduling yourself.
 Constantly shuffling tired, cranky kids from party to party and constantly asking that they be on their best behavior is practically a recipe for a total tantrum.
-Instead of saying "yes" to everything, consider picking a few things that really matter and declining the rest.
-Then, make sure you plan some down time for your little ones.
+Instead of saying "yes" to everything, pick a few things that really matter and decline the rest.
+Then, make sure you plan some downtime for your little ones.
 If they had to be on their best behavior at Grandma's, take 'em to the indoor playground to help release some of those pent-up wiggles.

-Sure, missing out on the advent calendar one year might not seem like a huge deal to you, but when you kids look forward to it for 11 months of the year, it could be devastating.
+Sure, missing out on the Advent calendar one year might not seem like a huge deal to you, but when your kids look forward to it for 11 months of the year, it could be devastating.
 Think carefully before you cut a long-held tradition from the to-do list.
 Instead of doing away with them altogether to save on stress, consider a pared-down version.
-No, you don't have time to make a Christmas cookie advent calendar, but your kids might be just as happy with the cheap chocolate ones from the drugstore instead.
+No, you don't have time to make a Christmas cookie Advent calendar, but your kids might be just as happy with the cheap chocolate ones from the drugstore instead.